 // Souvla, multiple locations, souvla.com

-Next time you're in Hayes Valley, stop at Little Gem, where it's casual enough for lunch in your workout clothes or appropriate for a relaxed date night.
+Next time you're in Hayes Valley of Cow Hollow, stop at a location of Little Gem, where it's casual enough for lunch in your workout clothes or appropriate for a relaxed date night.
 Everything is gluten free, locally sourced, and free of additives and preservatives.
 Yes, you read that right.
-The entire menu is gluten-free!
+The entire menu is gluten free!
 You don't need reservations, but if you are going at night, then it's a good idea just in case.

 It's casual, modern, and understated-trendy.
 Plop down at the beautiful bar and order yourself a glass of wine.
 Then meander on over to a table for the full Little Gem experience.
 The staff is always super kind, informative, and willing to make any and all adjustments to cater to specific dietary needs.